nonphoto/midterm-sky/README.md

-# Sky
+# Atmospheric Scattering
 Sky is a GLSL shader that simulates atmospheric scattering and its effect on clouds.

-I completed this project as a midterm assignment for Computational Graphics at Williams College with Benji Jones as a teammate.
-I plan on porting this to [Shadertoy](www.shadertoy.com) soon.

-We The final GLSL shader we wrote consists of two parts.
+I completed this project as a midterm assignment and accompanying research on atmospheric scattering for Computational Graphics at Williams College with Benji Jones as a teammate.
+The final shader we wrote consists of two parts.
 The first part draws the sky background by simulating the scattering of light particles in the atmosphere.
 Clouds are drawn in front of the sky by approximating how light scatters in a density field.
 We used the [G3D Engine](http://g3d.sourceforge.net) at the request of our Professor, Morgan McGuire.

 Some results: